A Trace-Path Integral Formula over Function Fields: Introduction

+Regularised determinants are used in mathematical physics to assign finite values on self-adjoint operators of infinite dimensional spaces.
+Even in finite dimensional vector spaces, the removal of the kernel can be viewed as a kind of regularisation.
+The occurence of regularised determinants in our formula strengthens the analogy between arithmetic path integrals and physical path integrals.

+Determining signs in arithmetic explicitly can often be an intricate and delicate task, and the main contribution of this paper is the explicit Legendre symbol above.
+Additionally we also show that this statement is true as long as the Frobenius acts semisimply on \(J[\ell]\).
+A weaker version of \cref{thm:MainTheoremFull} was initially an unpublished result of Minhyong Kim and Akshay Venkatesh, where they show the formula up to an undetermined sign in the special case where the vector space \(J[\ell]\) has an invariant Lagrangian with respect to the Frobenius action.

+This result adds to the series of analogies between topology and arithmetic first noticed by Mazur in \cite{MazurRemarksAlexanderPolynomial} and expanded upon in detail in \cite{KnotsAndPrimes}.
 For \(X\) a smooth projective curve over a finite field \(\FF_q\), it is natural to compare \(\bar{X}:= X\times_{\FF_q} \Spec \bar{\FF}_q\) with a smooth compact Riemann surface \(\Sigma\).
-On the other hand, \(X\) itself has more in common with a three-manifold \(M\) -- for instance \(X\) has \'etale cohomological dimension 3 and both sit in Cartesian squares
+On the other hand, \(X\) itself has more in common with a three-manifold \(N\) -- for instance \(X\) has \'etale cohomological dimension 3 and both sit in Cartesian squares